 What is a dehumidifier?

-Think of a dehumidifier as a vacuum that sucks the air from a room, removing the moisture and blowing dry air back into the room again.
+Think of a dehumidifier as a vacuum that sucks the air from a room, removing the moisture and then blowing dry air back into the room again.
 The condensation drips into a collection tank inside the machine that must be emptied from time to time.

 Many people find that a dehumidifier works together with the air conditioning system to keep the rooms in a home comfortable even on the hottest days with super high humidity.
 Others rely on a dehumidifier in place of an air conditioner.